jericjan/nikke-files-mover/README.md

-# nikke-files-mover
+# Nikke-Files-Mover
-for when you want to move NIKKE data from your phone to an emulator and vice versa
+- a program that helps you move NIKKE data between your phone and an emulator.
+It won't copy files that are already on the other device, which saves you time and space.

-# temporary readme:
+It also removes files on the outdated device that don't exist anymore on the updated device.
+# How To Use:

--enable debugging on both devices
+- Turn on USB debugging on both devices.
--run main.py
+- Run the main.py file.
--follow instructions and ONLY plug in the right device when it tells you to
+- Follow the instructions on the screen.
+Only connect the correct device when the program tells you to.